The History of Florentine Soccer and its Origins

 - 15 "Innanzi or Corridori" - Attackers

-At the center of the net of each team there is a captain where he stays and enters in the game only for plaque his players and give directions to them.
+At the center of the net of each team there is a captain where he stays and enters in the game only to plaque his players and give directions to them.

-The game starts when the "Pallaio" kicks the ball in the field and the shot of "Colubrina" a little cannon, to salutare il gioco.
+The game starts when the "Pallaio" kicks the ball in the field and the shot of "Colubrina" a little cannon, to cherish the game.
 At this time every player tries to catch the ball and put it in the opposite net to score a "Caccia" or point.
-At first the ball rests on field because the players fight in a wild boxing match against each other, the way is to knock out or pin down as many players possible, once there are enough incapacitated players, the other teammates come and swoop up the ball and head to the goal.
+At first the ball rests on field because the players fight in a wild boxing match one against each other, trying to put or pin down as many players possible; once there are enough incapacitated players, the other teammates come and swoop up the ball and head to the goal.

 In the field, the player carrying the ball and defended by his other teammates would try to bring the ball and score a "caccia" or point, and it is very important to make a goal in the net because if you miss it, or the defender steals it, you give up half of a "caccia" to the other team.
-Sometimes the winning team has never scored a point.
+Sometimes it happens that the winning team doesn't score any point.
 The winner is the team that have the most points.
-Its possible finish 4 and half to 3.
+It's possible finish 4 and half to 3.

 - Piero II de Medici son of Lorenzo il Magnifico

 - Lorenzo II de' Medici, Duke of Urbino